Logo

 Eight years after our first trip we are back.
 Top left, just before the Canadian border, in the state of Washington.
 This time we fly directly to Seattle, the most exciting city of the Northwest.

-For the next 1.000 kilometers we go east through the mountains; the Canadian border is always just one hour’s drive away.
+For the next 1.000 kilometers we go east through the mountains; the Canadian border is always just an hour’s drive away.
 Winthrop is a small cowboy town at the end of the Cascades, Okanagan is a good stop for food and gas, while the small gold mining town of Republic is nice for a stroll.
-Next stop on our way is the Sherman Pass.
-Colville and Newport follow along the road.
+Next stop on the way is the Sherman Pass; Colville and Newport follow along the road.

-In Sandpoint, already in the panhandle of Idaho, we watch a great 4th of July parade.
+In Sandpoint, already in the panhandle of Idaho, we experience a great 4th of July parade.
 Beyond Bonners Ferry we cross the border to Montana and climb an awesome suspension bridge near Troy.
-The next destinations on our way east are the Kootenay Falls, Libby Dam at the huge Lake Koocanusa (Kootenai Canada USA), the small towns of Rexford and Whitefish and finally Kalispell, supply center of the region.
+Next are the Kootenay Falls, Libby Dam at the huge Lake Koocanusa (Kootenai Canada USA), the small towns of Rexford and Whitefish and finally Kalispell, supply center of the region.

 Cities, Nature, Art – Have a look…

-Glacier National Park is another highlight of our trip.
-Logan Pass, 2,025 meters above sea level, is so popular that parking lots are rare even in the morning.
+Glacier National Park is another highlight of this trip.
+Located at 2,025 meters above sea level, Logan Pass is so popular that you can hardly find a parking spot even in the morning.
+Snow goats climb the walls, and with a little luck you can even spot a wolverine.
 Beyond the mountains, the vastness of Montana begins.
-An ideal location is Great Falls on the Missouri River with its waterfalls and the Black Eagle Dam.
-From here you can explore the Giant Springs Heritage State Park and the First Peoples Buffalo Jump State Park.
+An ideal location is Great Falls on the Missouri River with its waterfalls and Black Eagle Dam.
+From here you can easily explore Giant Springs Heritage State Park and First Peoples Buffalo Jump State Park.

-The next cities on our schedule are Helena, the small capital of the huge state, and Missoula with the University of Montana.
-Before we leave the state, we visit the Garden of One Thousand Buddhas in Arlee.
-The National Bison Range again is a highlight you should not miss.
+The next scheduled cities are Helena, the small capital of this huge state, and Missoula with the University of Montana.
+Before we leave the state, we stop by the Garden of One Thousand Buddhas in Arlee.
+The following National Bison Range is once again a must on this trip.
 The next three nights we spend in Spokane Valley, now back in the state of Washington.

-Coeur d’Alene is a picture book town; public art, parks, trails, water – everything is available.
-No less interesting is Spokane, the biggest city between Seattle and Minneapolis.
-We follow US 2 west to the Grand Coulée Dam on the Columbia River, with an installed capacity of 6,800 MW the largest power station in the USA.
-The Sun Lakes Dry Falls State Park is worth a detour; it is a huge canyon with unbelievably steep edges.
-After one night in Wenatchee, we go ahead to Leavenworth, the Bavarian city, unique in the USA: German street signs, Bavarian style houses, a McDonalds logo decorated with edelweiss.
+Coeur d’Alene in Idaho’s panhandle is a picture-perfect town; public art, parks, trails, water – it’s all there.
+No less interesting is Spokane, the largest city between Seattle and Minneapolis.
+We follow US 2 west to the Grand Coulée Dam on the Columbia River, with an installed capacity of 6,800 MW the largest power station in the Western Hemisphere.
+Sun Lakes Dry Falls State Park is worth a detour; a huge canyon with incredible cliff edges.
+After a night in Wenatchee, we head to Leavenworth, the Bavarian city, unique in the USA: German street signs, Bavarian style houses, a McDonalds logo decorated with edelweiss and Bavarian souvenir shops.
 You just have to see it.

-Our next destination far Northwest is Olympic National Park, which we reach via Stevens Pass and the car ferry across Puget Sound.
-Port Townsend is okay for spending the night, Port Angeles is the gateway to the park’s attractions such as Marymere Falls, famous Hurricane Ridge or the Elwha River Restoration, the largest dam dismantling project in the world.
-Via Olympia and Tacoma – both old friends from our first trip to the Northwest – we finally return to Seattle.
-This time we take four days to explore the streets and places of this fascinating city – believe us, it’s worth it!
+Next is Olympic National Park, which we reach via Stevens Pass and via ferry across Puget Sound.
+Port Townsend is rather functional, Port Angeles the gateway to the park’s attractions such as Marymere Falls, famous Hurricane Ridge or the Elwha River Restoration, the largest dam removal project in the world to date.
+Via Olympia and Tacoma – both old friends from our first trip to the Northwest – we return to Seattle.
+This time we take four days to explore the previously unknown corners of this fascinating city.

 Route Description